 The Act requires the College to issue a statement advising the campus community where law enforcement information provided by North Carolina concerning registered sex offenders may be obtained.
 The Act also requires sex offenders already required to register in North Carolina to provide notice to each institution of higher education in North Carolina at which the person is employed, carries a vocation, or is a student.
 North Carolina law requires sex offenders who have been convicted of certain offenses to register with their county's sheriff.
 Information about sex offenders is then entered into the Registry database by the sheriff's office and transmitted to the N.C.
 State Bureau of Investigation.
 The N.C.
-State Bureau of Investigation collects information submitted by sheriffs in all counties in the state and makes it available to the public via the Registry. www.nsopw.gov www.ncsbi.gov/Services/Sex-Offender-Registry.aspx
+State Bureau of Investigation collects information submitted by sheriffs in all counties in the state and makes it available to the public via the Registry.
+National Sex Offender Registry North Carolina SBI Sex Offender Registry